cupy/cupy/docs/source/contribution.rst

 * Import statements must be organized into three parts: standard libraries, third-party libraries, and internal imports.
 [H306]

 In addition, we restrict the usage of *shortcut symbols* in our code base.
-They are symbols imported by packages and subpackages of ``chainer``.
+They are symbols imported by packages and sub-packages of ``chainer``.
 For example, ``chainer.Variable`` is a shortcut of ``chainer.variable.Variable``.
 **It is not allowed to use such shortcuts in the ``chainer`` library implementation**.
 Note that you can still use them in ``tests`` and ``examples`` directories.